averter/latex-document-properties-snippet-pdfinfo/README.md

-# LaTeX document properties snippets
+# LaTeX document properties snippet
 This is a latex snippet to insert document properties automatically

 The nice thing is that it includes automatically the creation and modification date.